MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 If you're not familiar with the OAuth 2.0 protocol, see [OAuth 2.0 protocol on Microsoft identity platform overview](/azure/active-directory/develop/active-directory-v2-protocols).
 For more information about the Microsoft Authentication Libraries (MSAL), which implement the OAuth 2.0 protocol to authenticate users and access secure APIs, see [MSAL overview](/azure/active-directory/develop/msal-overview).

-You can use the OAuth authentication service provided by Azure Active Directory (Azure AD) to enable your application connect with IMAP, POP, or SMTP protocols to access Exchange Online in Office 365.
+You can use the OAuth authentication service provided by Microsoft Entra (Azure AD) to enable your application connect with IMAP, POP, or SMTP protocols to access Exchange Online in Office 365.
 To use OAuth with your application, you need to:

 1. [Register your application](#register-your-application) with Azure AD.
 2. [Get an access token](#get-an-access-token) from a token server.